 - Remove from heat and blend until smooth, with immersion blender or a counter-top blender.
 Taste for salt and pepper; add as needed.

-- Add a splash of milk, cream or half and half, if desired.
-(I used half and half.)
+- Add a splash of milk, cream, or half and half, if desired.
+(I frequently use half and half.)
 Serve split pea soup hot with extra pepper and crusty bread, or croutons.

 Notes

-Nutrition info is with a splash of milk.
+- Nutrition info includes the splash of milk.

 Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.